Dataset and model relationships

 - Task type and modality

 On the Dataset Details screen, you can configure import settings for your selected dataset.
+Review the dataset information:- Name and author

 - Description